Family Resource Center – Boys and Girls Club of Lawrence

 WIC (WOMEN, INFANTS AND CHILDREN)

-• WIC is a program that provides free healthy foods, breastfeeding support, nutrition education and referrals to other services based on eligibility.
+WIC is a program that provides free healthy foods, breastfeeding support, nutrition education and referrals to other services based on eligibility.
+Eligibility is based on:

 SUCCESSFUL FAMILIES PROGRAMS